jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 green: make it pass
 --------------------------------------------------------

-* I change the expected value in the test to match the value in the terminal
+* I will make the expected value in the test to match the value in the terminal

   .. code-block:: python